jeffjl74/ACT_Adder/README.md

 Players can report their numbers in any order.
 A mistake can be corrected by re-doing any report, including the `/g need`.

-__Version 1.1.0__:
+__Version 1.2.0__:
-* Converts 'You' in the cure message to your character name.
-* The _Popup_ checkbox enables an optional popup window with the cure information.
-* If there are any future revisions, they can be automatically downloaded.
+* Fix occasional improper announcements when the `need` number is the first group tell of a new sequence.
+* Added an X at the end of the popup text box to provide the same function as the [Clear] button on the plugin tab page.
+* Toggling the popup checkbox now toggles the popup display visibility even if there is no data to display.
+* Players that have not yet reported their number for the current cycle are now colored red.

 # Example